- Brand name

 If you take too much METROL (overdose)

-Symptoms of an overdose may include feeling sick or vomiting, dizziness or light-headedness, slow heart beat and very low blood pressure.
+Symptoms of an overdose may include feeling sick or vomiting, bluish skin and nails, very low blood pressure, dizziness or light-headedness, slow heart beat, difficulty breathing, fainting, convulsions (fits) or coma.

 While you are taking it

 Be sure to keep all of your doctor's appointments so that your progress can be checked.